MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 4. Native Windows commands

-Therefore, if you type "help", PowerShell first looks for an alias named "help", then a function named "Help", and finally a cmdlet named "Help".
-It runs the first "help" item that it finds.
+Therefore, if you type "help", PowerShell first looks for an alias named `help`, then a function named `Help`, and finally a cmdlet named `Help`.
+It runs the first `help` item that it finds.

-For example, if you have a "Get-Map" function in the session and you import a cmdlet named "Get-Map".
-By default, when you type "Get-Map", Windows PowerShell runs the "Get-Map" function.
+For example, if you have a `Get-Map` function in the session and you import a cmdlet named `Get-Map`.
+By default, when you type `Get-Map`, Windows PowerShell runs the `Get-Map` function.

 When the session contains items of the same type that have the same name, such as two cmdlets with the same name, PowerShell runs the item that was added to